awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 ------

-## Pre Token Generation Example: Modify the User's Group Membership<a name="aws-lambda-triggers-pre-token-generation-example-2"></a>
+## Pre token generation example: Modify the user's group membership<a name="aws-lambda-triggers-pre-token-generation-example-2"></a>

 This example uses the Pre Token Generation Lambda to modify the user's group membership\.